arjunpuram22/global-video-reliability-platform/README.md

 4. Prometheus scrapes metrics exposed by services
 5. Grafana visualizes system workload and health trends
 6. Alerts are triggered if worker processing stalls or queue backlog increases

 ---

+## Tech Stack

+- Python (FastAPI) for backend services
+- Redis for asynchronous job queueing
+- Prometheus for metrics collection and monitoring
+- Grafana for visualization dashboards and alerting
+- Docker & Docker Compose for containerized deployment
+- Custom Python load generator for traffic simulation

+---